How to get a dementia diagnosis

-- a psychiatrist with experience of treating dementia (usually called an old age psychiatrist)
+- a psychiatrist with experience of treating dementia (an old-age psychiatrist)

-- a neurologist (an expert in treating conditions that affect the brain and nervous system)
+- a doctor specialising in the brain and nervous system (a neurologist)

-The specialist may be based in a memory clinic alongside other professionals who are experts in diagnosing, caring for and advising people with dementia, and their families.
+The specialist may work in a memory clinic with other professionals who are experts in diagnosing, caring for, and advising people with dementia, and their families.

-It's important to make good use of your consultation with the specialist.
-Write down questions you want to ask, make a note of any medical terms the doctor might use, and ask if you can come back if you think of any more questions.
+It's important to make good use of your time with the specialist.
+Write down questions you want to ask, make a note of any medical terms the doctor uses, and ask if you can come back if you think of more questions later.
 Taking the opportunity to go back can be very helpful.

-If they're still not certain about the diagnosis, you may need to have further, more complex, tests.
-But most cases of dementia can be diagnosed with the above assessments.
+If the specialist is still not certain about the diagnosis, you may need to have further, more complex tests.
+But most cases of dementia can be diagnosed after these assessments.

 If the diagnosis is dementia

-They should explain what having dementia might mean for you, and should give you time to talk more about the condition and ask any questions you may have.
+They should explain what having dementia might mean for you and give you time to talk about the condition and ask questions.

-Unless you decide otherwise, your doctor or a member of their team should explain to you and your family:
+Unless you decide otherwise, your doctor, or a member of their team, should talk to you and your family or carer about:

-- details about symptoms and how the illness might develop
+- the symptoms and how the condition might develop

 - advocacy services

-- advice about continuing to drive or your employment if this applies to you
+- how dementia will affect your driving or employment, if this applies to you

-- where you can find financial and legal advice
+- where you can get financial and legal advice

 You should also be given written information about dementia.